zougui1/nameless-story/story/world.md

 ## Anthros

 Anthros can be of any species.
+Anthros can (although not easily) kill dragons with a thin hide.
+They are able to harm dragons with a thick hide but they can't kill them.
+The only ways they could hurt dragons with scales were to hit their eyes, their ears and their wings.
+They could blind them and deafen them.

 (NSFW)
 Anthros value privacy during intimate moments.
 They generally don't want anyone to see or hear them having sex (excluding kinks).